drupalcommerce/commerce-docs/v2/functional-tests/order.rst

         ];
         $this->submitForm($edit, t('Create'));

-- Ensures that the next page displays the following:
+- Ensures that the next page displays the following fields:
-    - Billing information fields
+    - Billing information
-    - Product Variation fields
+    - Product Variation

 - The test goes on to fill out the product variation fields and creates a new order item.